-In the preceding tables, under the scenario where interest rates increase 100 and 300 basis points, the change in unrealized gains (losses) on derivative and hedging activities in 2017 and 2016 are primarily due to (1) the notional amount and remaining term of our derivative portfolio and related hedged debt and (2) the interest rate environment.
-As of December 31, 2017, the Company's derivative portfolio has a shorter remaining term than the prior-year period due to the natural amortization of the education loan portfolios over the year.
-Both factors contribute to the Company losing somewhat similar or less income in an increasing interest rate environment in the current period as compared to the prior-year period.
+In the preceding tables, under the scenario where interest rates increase by either 100 or 300 basis points, the change in mark-to-market gains (losses) on derivative and hedging activities in 2018 and 2017 is primarily due to (i) the notional amount and remaining term of our derivative portfolio and related hedged debt and (ii) the interest rate environment.
+The mark-to-market losses are primarily from both the ineffectiveness on fair value hedges as well as trading hedges related to receive fix/pay variable swaps.
+The impact is relatively consistent between the two years in connection with the size of the derivative portfolio.

-Under the scenario in the tables above labeled "Impact on Annual Earnings If: Funding Indices Increase 10 Basis Points," the main driver of the decrease in pre-tax income before unrealized gains (losses) on derivative and hedging activities in both the 2017 and 2016 analyses is primarily the result of daily reset one-month LIBOR-indexed FFELP Loans being funded with monthly reset one-month LIBOR, three-month LIBOR and other non-discrete indexed liabilities, as well as, to a lesser extent, Prime-indexed Private Education Loans being funded with LIBOR and other non-discrete indexed liabilities.
-See "Asset and Liability Funding Gap" of this Item 7A, for a further discussion.
+Under the scenario in the tables above labeled "Impact on Annual Earnings If: Funding Indices Increase 10 Basis Points," the main driver of the decrease in pre-tax income before mark-to-market gains (losses) on derivative and hedging activities in both the 2018 and 2017 analyses is primarily the result of daily reset one-month LIBOR-indexed FFELP Loans being funded with monthly reset one-month LIBOR, three-month LIBOR and other non-discrete indexed liabilities, as well as, to a lesser extent, Prime-indexed Private Education Loans being funded with LIBOR and other non-discrete indexed liabilities.
+The decrease in the loss between 2017 and 2018 relates to the decrease in the size of the education loan portfolio.
+See "Asset and Liability Funding Gap" of this Item 7A. for a further discussion.

-In addition to interest rate risk addressed in the preceding tables, we are also exposed to risks related to foreign currency exchange rates.
-Foreign currency exchange risk is primarily the result of foreign currency denominated debt issued by us.
+In addition to interest rate risk addressed in the preceding tables, we are also exposed to risks related to foreign currency exchange risk is primarily the result of foreign currency denominated debt issued by us.
 When we issue foreign denominated corporate unsecured and securitization debt, our policy is to use cross currency interest rate swaps to swap all foreign currency denominated debt payments (fixed and floating) to U.S. dollar LIBOR using a fixed exchange rate.
 In the tables above, there would be an immaterial impact on earnings if exchange rates were to decrease or increase, due to the terms of the hedging instrument and hedged items matching.
 The balance sheet interest bearing liabilities would be affected by a change in exchange rates; however, the change would be materially offset by the cross-currency interest rate swaps in other assets or other liabilities.
-In the current economic environment, volatility in the spread between spot and forward foreign exchange rates has resulted in material mark- to-market impacts to current-period earnings which have not been factored into the above analysis.
+In the current economic environment, volatility in the spread between spot and forward foreign exchange rates has resulted in mark-to-market impacts to current-period earnings which have not been factored into the above analysis.
 The earnings impact is noncash, and at maturity of the instruments the cumulative mark-to-market impact will be zero.
 Navient has not issued foreign currency denominated debt since 2008.